 - A virtual power plant (VPP) is a cloud-based network of distributed energy resources – such as homes and commercial buildings with solar and battery systems – all working together as a single power plant.

-- A VPP aggregates the capacities of heterogenous distributed energy resources (DER) for the purposes of enhancing power generation as well as trading or selling power on the electricity market.
+- A VPP aggregates the capacities of heterogeneous distributed energy resources (DER) for the purposes of enhancing power generation as well as trading or selling power on the electricity market.

 - Energy generation, storage, and consumption across a number of small sites – e.g. rooftop solar PV systems on homes and businesses coupled with batteries – can be aggregated and orchestrated to dispatch into the grid at the right place at the right time.